hussainalboori/GoLangCheetSheet/OsModule/syntax_explain.md

-Certainly!
 Here's an explanation of each syntax used in the `os` module cheat sheet:

 1. `os.Getwd()`:
    - This function returns the current working directory as a string.